Dennis-Ding1/ModuLens/README.md

 }
 ```

-## Ethical Considerations
+## Ethical Requirements and Guidelines

-ModuLens is designed for legitimate research and educational purposes, such as:
+ModuLens is exclusively designed for legitimate academic and research purposes.
+We maintain strict ethical guidelines:

+### Permitted Research Uses
+- Academic studies on AI alignment and safety
-- Testing moderation boundaries for academic research
+- Educational research on moderation systems
-- Understanding when legitimate queries might be incorrectly blocked
-- Helping model developers improve moderation systems
+- Development of improved moderation techniques

-This tool should not be used for:
+- Identification of false positives in content filtering
+- Cross-disciplinary research requiring discussion of sensitive topics

+### Prohibited Uses
 - Generating harmful, illegal, or unethical content
-- Intentionally bypassing moderation for malicious purposes
+- Bypassing moderation for non-research purposes
+- Distributing harmful outputs or bypass techniques to unauthorized parties
+- Using the tool without proper research protocols in place
+- Concealing research intent or providing false credentials

+### Research Accountability
+- All sessions are logged with user identification
+- Research purposes must be documented before use
+- Potentially problematic outputs must be reported
-- Exploiting vulnerabilities without proper disclosure to model providers
+- Researchers agree to share findings with model providers
+- Vulnerabilities discovered must follow responsible disclosure protocols

+### Compliance Requirements
+- Users must obtain appropriate IRB/ethics board approval when necessary
+- Users must comply with their institution's research ethics guidelines
+- All use must comply with relevant laws and regulations

 ## Development